Infante Francisco de Paula of Spain: Honours and privileges

 Infante Francisco de Paula returned to Spain in April 1818.
 Ferdinand VII did not allow his brother a position of command in the Spanish Army as Francisco had wished, but otherwise showered him with honors and privileges.
 The Infante was made a Knight of the orders of Santiago, Calatrava, Alcántara and Montesa, as well as being given the control and income of some of the large properties these orders held in Spain.
 He also became a senior knight of the Order of St John of Jerusalem which brought similar benefits.
 He received the French Order of the Holy Spirit and was made an honorary member of the Royal Academy of Fine Arts of San Fernando.

-As Infante Francisco settled in the Royal Palace, his father, Charles IV, shortly before his death, negotiated Francisco's marriage to Princess Luisa Carlotta of Bourbon Two Sicillies.
+As Infante Francisco settled in the Royal Palace, his father, Charles IV, shortly before his death, negotiated Francisco's marriage to Princess Luisa Carlotta of the Two Sicilies.
 This was with the consent of Ferdinand VII.
-Luisa Carlotta was the eldest daughter of Francis I of the Two Sicilies and Maria Isabel of Spain, Infante Francisco's sister.
+Luisa Carlotta was the eldest daughter of Francis I of the Two Sicilies and María Isabel of Spain, Infante Francisco's sister.
 This was a union between uncle and niece.
 The couple married by proxy on 15 April 1819.
 On 14 May, Luisa Carlotta arrived in Barcelona.
 The ceremonial wedding took place on 9 June 1819 at the Royal Palace of Madrid.
 Francisco de Paula was twenty-five years old; Luisa Carlotta was only fifteen.
 She was lively, witty, strong willed, hot tempered and ambitious.
 Luisa Carlotta quickly dominated her husband, won the King's heart, and began to produce children who were granted the rank and status of Infantes of Spain.
 Between 1820 and 1834 the couple had eleven children.
 The family lived in a wing of the royal palace of Madrid and also spent periods of time at the palaces of la Granja, Aranjuez and Sevilla.